baudouinroullier/LibraryShowcase/README.md

-# BasicLinearAlgebra
+# LibraryShowcase

-This is a simple generic maths library, aiming to be simple to use, and if possible not too slow.
+This is a simple project to shwocase my code libraries, for purposes of documenting, testing and showing example.

-# How to test
+# How to use (outdated)

 ```
 git clone